ziangmeng/MA-MDD-Transformer-based-model-/README.md

 2. **Train-Test Split**: Data is randomly split into **80% training and 20% validation**.
 3. **Data Loading**: Tensor representations are created for efficient training using PyTorch's `DataLoader`.
 4. **Class Balancing**: The dataset contains an imbalanced number of positive (disease-associated) and negative SNPs, so **weight adjustments** may be applied.

+---

+## Update Notes
+Additional scripts and model checkpoints have been included in the `compare/` directory to support reproducibility of the MDD vs. MA evaluations and baseline/transfer comparisons.
+These updates do not affect the core usage of the repository.